 The AAGL is dedicated to estimating the ages of quaternary (< 2 million years old) deposits by analyzing the extent of racemization of amino acids preserved within carbonate fossils.
 The lab uses both conventional ion-exchange and reverse-phase ion exchange liquid chromatographs for separating and detecting amino acids.
 The lab is supported in part as a shared facility by the National Science Foundation.

 The imaging and histology core facility provides imaging services to faculty, undergraduate and graduate students, along with our industry partners.
 This is accomplished through excellence in education, research, mentoring, and technology.

-The environmental genetics and genomics facility is a multi-user research laboratory designed for diverse biological applications.
+The NAU Genetics Core Facility (GCF) is a multi-user research laboratory designed for diverse biological applications.
 This high-throughput laboratory is a regional resource center that supports molecular genetic analyses and training across a wide user base including regional academic, government, and private institutions.